 Desiccated coconut: To blend into the base.
 I like to use unsweetened desiccated coconut.

 Raw cacao powder: To give the base a chocolatey taste.
 You can use cocoa powder instead of raw cacao powder if you prefer.

-Nut butter: For the creamy, middle layer.
-This is what gives the slice its creamy texture.
+Cashew butter: For the creamy, middle layer.
 I like to use cashew butter because it has a naturally sweet flavour.
 Almond butter or natural peanut butter are also delicious.
 If you can’t eat nuts, you could use tahini instead.

 Maple syrup: To sweeten the base and middle layer.
 Maple syrup is my favourite here, since it gives a delicious caramel vibe.
 Honey will also work if you don’t need the slice to be strictly vegan.
 You could also use rice malt syrup, but it’s not as sweet as maple syrup so the slice won’t taste as sweet.

 Dark chocolate: I use a 70% cocoa chocolate here.
 If you want to reduce the sugar content even further, you could use 85% or 90% cocoa chocolate, or a sugar-free chocolate bar instead.